Processing claims for Age Pension and Pension Bonus 065-03030050

 Age Pension claim processing staff only

-This document outlines how to process Age Pension claims, and combined Age Pension and Pension Bonus claims.
+This document outlines how to stream and process Age Pension claims, and combined Age Pension and Pension Bonus claims.
 This includes online claims, Assisted Customer Claims (ACC) and paper claims.

 On this page: